 surat VIII verse 7 mi dust dârid ke jod xodâvandân e selâh babud shomâ râ “you want the group other than the armed men to be yours"

-surat XIX verse 35 o zamân qazâ konad kâri gohad ân râ bebâsh bebabud "when he decides something, he says to it
+surat XIX verse 35 o zamân qazâ konad kâri gohad ân râ bebâsh bebabud "when he decides something, he says to it <, it is".

 There are still other peculiar words that are found both in Pazand and in that Koran, and nowhere else.

-Again the question is: what does this mean?
+Again the question is: what does this mean?-

 The Indian Zoroastrians who transcribed Middle Persian into Pazand undoubtedly did it according to the traditional pronunciation inherited from their ancestors who had emigrated from South Iran to India.
 Thus Pazand reflects the reading of Iranian Zoroastrians at the beginning of Islamic times.
 If in that transcription we find bizarre words, such as bahod, which belonged to the usual spoken language of South Iran, as proved by their occurrence in the Qor’ân-e Qods, that means that the Zoroastrians of South Iran, at that time, pronounced literary Middle Persian (Pahlavi) just like their own colloquial language.
 Which suggests that Pahlavi for them was not a different language, something like Latin for modem Europeans, but rather the written form of their own usual spoken language, only a more archaic and more dignified style of the language they spoke in every day communication.
 This is all the more understandable as their colloquial language, the southern dialect of Persian, was not distantly removed from what we modern linguists call Middle Persian.